DK-G/PicsPickPrompt/README.md

 Prototype CLI utility to generate prompt JSON from an input image.

-The current prototype uses lightweight stand-ins for several common extraction models:
+The current prototype runs real inference using the following extraction models:

 * **Florence-2** for caption generation